snikhileha/FormValidation/README.md

      $('#failure').hide();
      $('#success').hide();

- - ### Validate Name , Address , Email Id & Phone No.
+ - ### Validate Name , Address , Email Id , Dob & Phone No.
      By using regular expression it validates input fields.

    Name must be long upto 20 character & it not contain no.